Promoting sustainable and equitable transportation worldwide

 Prioritising Streets for People: Reimagining Indian Cities

-3rd November 2020 By admin
+3rd November 2020 by admin

 The Smart Cities Mission launched another national green recovery initiative—the Streets for People Challenge—with an aim to make Indian cities pedestrian-friendly, lively, and safe.
 The Challenge was launched by Shri Hardeep Singh Puri, Minister of State, Ministry of Housing and Urban Affairs (MoHUA) in a virtual event conducted on 11 September, 2020, and attended by key city officials, partner agencies, civil society organisations, and other stakeholders.
 113 cities across the country have registered to transform their streets.